When can I vote?

 Need an ID?

-License branches will be open from 6 a.m. to 6 p.m. today and will only process ID cards and driver’s licenses to be used for identification at a polling place.
+License branches will be open from 6 a.m. to 6 p.m.
+Tuesday and will prioritize processing ID cards, driver’s licenses, learner’s permits and CDLs that do not require testing for use as identification at a polling place.
 Appointments are not required, but service will be limited.

 To get an ID, you will need: